ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 The \[delete after download\] difficulty is *not* being nominated for Loved.\
 *description written by [Dahcreeper](https://osu.ppy.sh/users/6926006)*

 Another Dan is joining the Loved section, but you might be confused about why.
 We already have Emiru's version, though?
 Well, the reasoning is because this one follows a completely different format and focuses on different skillsets!
 In Rocma's version here, to clear each difficulty, you need to get a 96%!
 Sounds pretty forgiving, right?
 Nope!
 Every dan increases difficulty a lot more than the previous dan version, so if you were 10th dan in Emiru's version, you won't be even close to 10th dan in this version.

-Lastly, each map is split into the following four skillsets: Jumps (overall skills on wide spacing or consecutive dashes), Tech (unorthodox flows or complicated snaps which are giving unconventional experience), Speed (rapid movements or reading skill on high density snaps) and finally Consistency (stamina on continuous patterns which force unceasing movements).\
+Lastly, each map is split into the following four skillsets: jumps (overall skills on wide spacing or consecutive dashes), tech (unorthodox flows or complicated snaps which are giving unconventional experience), speed (rapid movements or reading skill on high density snaps) and finally consistency (stamina on continuous patterns which force unceasing movements).

 Good luck to everyone!

 [![](/wiki/shared/news/2025-05-15-project-loved-may-2025/1763686.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})